 Don’t forget to bring a camera.
 You’re going to want to record it.

 This precious gift isn’t for everyone.
 Some grandmas might not need it, and it would give the wrong message.
 But Grandmas who show signs they are struggling with dementia or Alzheimer’s may show signs like:

-- if she seems to be pulling more and more inside of herself,
+- Pulling more and more inside of herself.

-- if her memories are locked in a different time and place,
+- Her memories seem to be locked in a different time and place.

-- if she doesn’t know the people around her now even though she knew them before,
+- She doesn’t know the people around her now even though she knew them before.

 a baby doll might be just the thing for her.

 Holding that doll might unlock emotions and thoughts in Grandma that she hasn’t shown in a long time.
 It can decrease her tension and give her something to care for.
 It can help her feel settled.

 And you can see her eyes sparkle again.

 Skeptical?
 Check out this viral video of Lilly when her granddaughter gave her a doll.